 Evidence has always contributed to clinical decision-making; however, with the proliferation of clinical studies and journal publications, keeping current with relevant research is nearly impossible.
 Because we rely on well-designed research studies to demonstrate the efficacy and effectiveness of diagnostic tests, treatment strategies, new materials, and products, knowing how to find the scientific evidence is an essential component for clinical practice.

 Using evidence from the medical literature to answer questions, direct clinical action and guide practice was pioneered at McMaster University, Ontario, Canada in the 1980’s.
-As clinical research and the publication of findings increased, so did the need to use the medical literature to guide practice.
+As clinical research and the publication of findings increased, and the access to those findings via the internet, so did the possibility and need to use the medical literature in a meaningful manner to guide practice.
 The old clinical problem-solving model based on individual experience or the use of information gained by consulting authorities (colleagues or text books) gave way to a new methodology for practice and restructured the way in which more effective clinical problem-solving should be conducted.
 This new methodology was termed Evidence-Based Medicine (EBM)1 and is defined as:

 Rather than refer to medicine, often this definition has been broadened to mean ‘practice’ or ‘healthcare’ and is the definition we are using for Evidence-Based Practice (EBP).